moodlebox/moodlebox.net/content/en/help/credentials.md

   - Usage

 ---
 This page lists all the credentials used in the MoodleBox.
+Of course the credentials are different if you have changed something.

 ### Wi-Fi access